What does the prosecution have to prove in a case of Intimidation?

-Character references can be written by friends, family members or work colleagues and they can help express to the court that the offender’s actions were out of character.
-They can also assist in corroborating the offender’s attitude towards their offence and the other subjective factors in their case.
+Character references can be written by friends, family members or work colleagues.
+Character references can help express to the Court that the person’s actions were out of character.
+They can also corroborate the person’s attitude towards their offence and their personal circumstances.

 Write a Letter of Apology

-A letter of apology can help express the offender’s genuine remorse, shame, embarrassment and acceptance.
-It is also an effective way of detailing the offender’s subjective circumstances, including the impact that a criminal conviction for an offence of intimidation might have on them.
+An apology letter is a very important document to prepare.
+It can help the person express remorse, shame and regret.
+It is also a good way for the person explain the events surrounding the offence and other important personal circumstances, including the impact that a criminal conviction for Intimidation might have on them.

 Enter a plea of guilty at the earliest opportunity

-Entering a plea of guilty at the earliest opportunity shows that the offender is willing to accept responsibility for their actions and it requires the court to give the offender the maximum available discount of 25% on sentence.
+Entering a plea of guilty as soon as possible shows that the person is willing to accept responsibility for their actions.
+It also requires the Court to give the person a discount of 25% on sentence.

 Take part in rehabilitation

-Participating in voluntary rehabilitation programs such as anger management sessions or seeking professional help through a psychologist is a good way of showing the court that an offender is willing to change and better themselves.
-The sentencing court must give weight to the rehabilitation that an offender has undertaken.
+Participating in voluntary rehabilitation programs such as anger management sessions or seeking professional help through a psychologist is a good way for a person to show the Court that they are willing to change and better themselves.

-Each and every case of intimidation will need to be determined on its own merits and factual circumstances.
-However the court can consider a number of different sentences, including penalties that do not involve the imposition of a criminal conviction.
+Each case of Intimidation will need to be determined on its own merits and facts.
+However, the Court can consider a number of different sentences, including penalties that do not involve a criminal conviction.

 Section 10(1)(a) – No Conviction Recorded

-A dismissal under Section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 is the most lenient sentence that a Court in NSW can impose on an offender.
-It means that despite the Court finding the person guilty of the offence of intimidation, the Court will discharge the person without recording a conviction for intimidation on their criminal record and the Court will not impose any other penalty.
+A dismissal under Section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 (NSW) is the most lenient sentence that a Court in NSW can impose on a person.

 Section 9(1)(b) Conditional Release Order (CRO) without Conviction (formally known as a section 10 bond)